netdata/netdata/collectors/ebpf.plugin/README.md

 When the integration is enabled, your dashboard will also show the following charts using low-level Linux metrics:

--   eBPF syscall
+-   eBPF file
     -   Number of calls to open files. (`apps.file_open`)
     -   Number of files closed. (`apps.file_closed`)
+    -   Number of calls to open files that returned errors.
+    -   Number of calls to close files that returned errors.
+-   eBPF syscall
     -   Number of calls to delete files. (`apps.file_deleted`)
     -   Number of calls to `vfs_write`. (`apps.vfs_write_call`)
     -   Number of calls to `vfs_read`. (`apps.vfs_read_call`)
     -   Number of bytes written with `vfs_write`. (`apps.vfs_write_bytes`)
     -   Number of bytes read with `vfs_read`. (`apps.vfs_read_bytes`)
+    -   Number of calls to write a file that returned errors.
+    -   Number of calls to read a file that returned errors.
+-   eBPF process
     -   Number of process created with `do_fork`. (`apps.process_create`)
     -   Number of threads created with `do_fork` or `__x86_64_sys_clone`, depending on your system's kernel version. (`apps.thread_create`)
     -   Number of times that a process called `do_exit`. (`apps.task_close`)
-    -   Number of calls to open files that returned errors.
-    -   Number of calls to close files that returned errors.
-    -   Number of calls to read a file that returned errors.
-    -   Number of calls to read a file that returned errors.
 -   eBPF net
-    -   Number of bytes sent per seconds. (`apps.bandwidth_sent`)
+    -   Number of bytes sent. (`apps.bandwidth_sent`)
     -   Number of bytes received. (`apps.bandwidth_recv`)

 If you want to _disable_ the integration with `apps.plugin` along with the above charts, change the setting `apps` to